 Pediatric dentists agree that an unhealthy diet contributes greatly to childhood tooth decay.
 The acids contained in some of the foods that he eats will attack your child’s tooth enamel and once the enamel is penetrated a cavity is formed.
 Tooth enamel is also a prime target for sugary foods.

 Most healthy foods contain some amount of sugar.
 That’s why we have to be careful to avoid foods that have added sugar.
 Fortunately, label requirements are such that parents can be made aware of the contents of the foods and drinks that their children consume.

-There are some foods however, that are well known for their nutritional value.
+There are some foods, however, that are well known for their nutritional value.
 Breakfast is an ideal way to start your kids off with a healthy meal.
-Whole grain breads and cereals can be perked up by adding a bit of cinnamon or a favorite fruit berry.
-Cinnamon by the way, is a natural enemy of some of the bacteria that is commonly found in the mouth and apples and nuts, can actually neutralize harmful acids.
+Whole grain bread and cereals can be perked up by adding a bit of cinnamon or a favorite fruit.
+Cinnamon, by the way, is a natural enemy of some of the bacteria that is commonly found in the mouth and apples and nuts, can actually neutralize harmful acids.
 Brushing twice a day is part of a regimen for good oral health.
 Right after a nutritious breakfast could be a perfect time.

 Believe it or not, there are healthy snack foods to be found or you can find a lot of good recipes to make on your own.
 A peanut butter based dip made with yogurt and a touch of cinnamon is just one example.

-Meet Dr. Patterson on the Dentist 4 Kidz website, www.dentist4kidz.net.
-He and his staff are dedicated to the prevention of childhood tooth decay and will be happy to address any and all of your parental concerns.
+At Epic Dentistry for Kids, our pediatric dentist and staff are dedicated to the prevention of childhood tooth decay and will be happy to address any and all of your parental concerns.